autogluon/autogluon/docs/tutorials/torch/hpo.md

 ### Search by Asynchronous BOHB

 When training neural networks, it is often more efficient to use early stopping, and in particular Hyperband scheduling can save a lot of wall-clock time.
-Let us use Hyperband scheduling together with Bayesian optimization:
+AutoGluon provides a combination of Hyperband scheduling with asynchronous Bayesian optimization (more details can be found [here](https://arxiv.org/abs/2003.10865)):

 ```{.python .input}
 myscheduler = ag.scheduler.HyperbandScheduler(